hughperkins/EasyCL/README.md

     kernel->in(10)->in(5)->out( 5, outarray )->run_1d( 5, 5 );

-There are some examples in the 'test' subdirectory.
+There are some examples in the [test](https://github.com/hughperkins/OpenCLHelper/tree/master/test) subdirectory.

 API
 ---